cheeriojs/cheerio/Readme.md

 #### ~~.wrap()~~
 Wrap an HTML structure around each element in the set of matched elements.

+#### .unwrap()
+Remove immediate parent nodes of each element in the collection and put their children in their place.
+Basically, this method removes one level of ancestry while keeping current elements in the DOM.

 #### .push()
 Add elements to the end of the current collection.